uncia-dev/ComplexHTML-XBlock/README.md

 `$(".dev_stuff").show()`

-The session system is disabled while running edX Studio, to keep the database clean for the course author
+The session system is disabled while running edX Studio, to keep the database clean for the course author.